rtous/drcav/mongodb/README.md

 	docker rm mongo
 -->

+## 3 MongoDB tutorial

-## 3 Connecting with a client: MongoDB shell and MongoDB Compass
+### 3.1 Connecting with a client: MongoDB shell and MongoDB Compass

 MongoDB comes with a shell client.
 If you installed MongoDB with Docker you can execute it this way: